 Yum!
 Brands continues to advance inclusion initiatives by signing Hispanic Promise pledge

-The parent company of KFC, Pizza Hut and Taco Bell joins more than 45 other corporations in a public commitment to champion Latinx in the U.S. workplace.
+The parent company of KFC, Pizza Hut and Taco Bell joins more than 45 other corporations in a public commitment to champion Hispanics in the U.S. workplace.

 Published on September 27, 2019